karsumit94/andrewholsted.github.io/source/posts/2013-06-21-Dear-Aspiring-Developer.md

 meta-description: "Steps to help you become a developer"
 ---

 It doesn't matter what you did in a previous life.
 What matters is what you do today, and every day going forward.
 You want to be a developer.
-Cool.
+Awesome.

 Why?

 Because it pays well?
 Because you want to work at a start up?
 Because your mom said you are good at the interwebs?
-This isn't going to be easy.
-This is about busting your ass to get where you want to be.
-I certainly don't know everything, but as someone who is on the same path, here are four things I think you should do.
+This isn't going to be an easy process.
+It's going to take a lot of hardwork and dedication from the beginning.
+I certainly don't know everything, but as someone who is on the same path, I thought I would share some of the things I've done that have helped me along the way.

 Number One